bobinimKe/MiniCPM-V/AndroidUpdate.txt

-Fullscreen Scrolling - Hide the top bar when scrolling down
+Show Tab Count - Shows the tab count on the button that opens the tab switcher